boevski/hugo/README.md

 ---
 ```

-If you have multiple pages with the same name under different sections, you'll need to make the IDs unique.
-I recommend prefixing them with the section name: `car-washing-an-elephant-overview`, `feeding-your-elephant-overview`, and so on.
+I recommend using a lowercased-and-dashed version of the Title.
+This way, anyone would be able to guess where the link points at.
+If you have multiple pages with the same name under different sections (like **Overview** or **Introduction**), you'll need to make the IDs unique.
+One way is prefixing them with the section name: `car-washing-an-elephant-overview`, `feeding-your-elephant-overview`, and so on.
 Spaces are allowed.

 Then use the following synatax to create links: